DataverseLabs/pyinterpolate/paper/paper.md

 **PySAL** is next GIS / geospatial package which can be used to interpolate missing values – but this time at areal scale.
 Package’s **tobler** module can be used to interpolate areal values of specific variable at different scales and sizes of support [@eli_knaap_2020_4385980].
 Moreover, package has functions for multisource regression, where raster data is used as auxiliary information to enhance interpolation results.
 Conceptually tobler package is close to the pyinterpolate, where main algorithm transforms areal data into point support derived from auxiliary variable.

 **R programming language** offers **gstat** package for spatial interpolation and spatial modeling [@PEBESMA2004683].
 Package is designed for variogram modelling, simple, ordinary and universal point or block kriging (with drift), spatio-temporal kriging and sequential Gaussian (co)simulation.
 Gstat is a solid package for Kriging and spatial interpolation and has the largest number of methods to perform spatial modelling.
-The main difference between gstat and pyinterpolate is availability of area-to-point Poisson Kriging based on the algorithm proposed by Goovaerts [@Goovaerts:2007] in the latter.
+The main difference between gstat and pyinterpolate is availability of area-to-point Poisson Kriging based on the algorithm proposed by Goovaerts [@Goovaerts:2007] in Pyinterpolate package.

 # References